cmw2/BuildingAIDemos/README.md

 - Error handling is minimal to keep code clear and educational
 - Production applications should include proper error handling, logging, and security measures
 - Each sample is self-contained and can be run independently

+## Disclaimer

+This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.
+THIS SAMPLE CODE AND ANY RELATED INFORMATION ARE PROVIDED 'AS IS' WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.